 The band released a demo called Hell Is Here in 1989 and a rehearsal tape in 1990 and gained distribution through Los Angeles-based Wild Rags.
 With singer Baloff at the helm, the band signed to Brazil's Cogumelo record company/store.
 The band toured Brazil during 1993 and 1994.

 Tulio Constantin joined for album number two, but was soon replaced by Moyses.
 For the ...And The Sky Turns Black album the act turned to Mutilation Records.
 This album was licensed by Mercenary Musik for the American territory.
 At the turn of the century Alcantara was replaced by his predecessor, Alex Merdonca.
-Burn...Suffer...Die is re-released in 2002 with Hell Is Here tagged unto it as a bonus.
+Burn...Suffer...Die was re-released in 2002 with Hell Is Here tagged unto it as a bonus.
 The band issued God’s Spreading Cancer in 2007, but Ibex Moon reissued it in 2010 in North America.
 Headhunter D.C. would release In Unholy Mourning... in December of 2011 through Mutilation Records.

 HEADHUNTER DC - GOD’S SPREADING CANCER - IBEX MOON